Die (comics and role-playing game)

 Die (stylized as DIE) is both a horror/fantasy comic book about role-playing games, and an interconnected tabletop role-playing game system.
 The comic book and role-playing game were developed simultaneously, with content from one crossing into the other, and vice versa.
 Both the comic book and the role-playing game were written by Kieron Gillen and illustrated by Stephanie Hans.
 Die was influenced by the portal fantasy and LitRPG literary genres.

 The comic book series focuses on a group of British adults who are drawn back to an icosahedron-shaped world they originally visited as teenagers; the group left behind a friend upon their original escape and never discussed the experience.
 It was published by Image Comics and ran for twenty issues across four five-issue arcs (Fantasy Heartbreaker, Split the Party, The Great Game, and Bleed), beginning in December 2018 and ending in September 2021.
 The comic won the British Fantasy Award for "Best Comic / Graphic Novel" in 2020 and 2021 and was a finalist for the Hugo Award for Best Graphic Story or Comic three times.

 Gillen and Hans created the role-playing game complement to the comic book with British publisher Rowan, Rook and Decard.
 The game was funded via Kickstarter in May 2022.
 The digital edition was released in November 2022 with the hardcover edition following in June 2023.
 The game won "Best Role-playing Game Core Product" at the 2023 Origins Awards.

-A sequel, titled Die: Loaded, is scheduled for begin in November 2025.
+A sequel, titled Die: Loaded, began in November 2025.